Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Abstract

 \section{Abstract}

 In the dynamic and rapid tactic involvements of turn-based sports, badminton stands out as an intrinsic paradigm that requires alter-dependent decision-making of players.
-While the advancement of learning from offline expert data in sequential decision-making has been witnessed in various domains (e.g., video games), how to rally-wise imitate the behaviors of human players from offline badminton matches has remained underexplored.
+While the advancement of learning from offline expert data in sequential decision-making has been witnessed in various domains (e.g., video games), how to imitate the behaviors of human players from rallies consisting of multiple players in offline badminton matches has remained underexplored.
 Replicating opponents' behavior benefits players by allowing them to undergo strategic development with direction before matches.
 However, directly applying existing methods suffers from the inherent hierarchy of the match and the compounding effect due to the turn-based nature of players alternatively taking actions.
 In this paper, we propose RallyNet, a novel hierarchical offline imitation learning model for badminton player behaviors: (i) RallyNet captures players' decision dependencies by modeling decision-making processes as a contextual Markov decision process. (ii) To facilitate the decision-making of an agent, RallyNet leverages the experience to generate \textit{context} as the agent's intent in the rally. (iii) To generate more realistic behavior, RallyNet leverages Geometric Brownian Motion (GBM) to model the interactions between players by introducing a valuable inductive bias for learning player behaviors.
 In this manner, RallyNet links player intents with interaction models with GBM, providing an understanding of real interactions for sports analytics.
 We extensively validate RallyNet with the largest available real-world badminton dataset consisting of men's and women's singles, demonstrating its ability to adeptly imitate player behaviors.
 The results illustrate RallyNet's superiority, surpassing offline imitation learning methods and state-of-the-art turn-based approaches by at least 16\% in the mean of rule-based agent normalization score.
-In addition, several practical use cases are discussed to showcase the applicability of RallyNet\footnote{This study provides a comprehensive exposition of RallyNet, a component presented in the PhD symposium at the CIKM 2023 titled "Enhancing Badminton Player Performance via a Closed-Loop AI Approach: Imitation, Simulation, Optimization, and Execution \cite{close-loop}."
-This study thoroughly details the implementation and experimental design for RallyNet, featuring specialized efficacy analyses customized for badminton scenarios}.
+In addition, several practical use cases showcase the applicability of RallyNet.